greenpeace/gpes-html5-scorm-presentation/README.md

 # About gpes-html5-scorm-presentation

-Starter files to **create a slideshow** with html using [reveal.js](https://revealjs.com/) and use it as:
+Tool and template to **create presentations** using html and [reveal.js](https://revealjs.com/).

-1. A boilerplate to create Greenpeace presentations
-2. An elearning [SCORM](https://en.wikipedia.org/wiki/Sharable_Content_Object_Reference_Model) package with one or more presentations.
+1. Create presentations for Greenpeace, like [this example](https://greenpeace.github.io/gpes-html5-scorm-presentation/).
+2. Share your presentations as a [SCORM](https://en.wikipedia.org/wiki/Sharable_Content_Object_Reference_Model) package in [Moodle](https://en.wikipedia.org/wiki/Moodle) or any other [LMS](https://en.wikipedia.org/wiki/List_of_learning_management_systems) that supports them.

 This repository is also an **example on how to convert html5 web apps into elearning SCORM packages**.

-The included presentation was tested in Moodle 3.5 and it displays well. **Please test it yourself** with a demo course before you use it in a real life training.
+The included presentation was tested in Moodle 3.5 and it displays well. **Please test your own work** with a demo course before you use it in real training.

 ## Create a presentation

 1. [Download this repo as a zip](https://github.com/greenpeace/gpes-html5-scorm-presentation/archive/master.zip).
 Unzip and name it with your presentation folder name.
 2. Edit the file [index.html](index.html) with a text editor like [Brackets](http://brackets.io/).
 For more information on how to create slides, check the reveal.js tool.
-If you want to create more than one presentation you can edit `index2.html`
+If you want to create more than one presentation you can edit `index2.html` as an example.

-You can use this repository just to create your presentations.
-In that case you don't need to convert your presentation to SCORM.
-But if you need your content in the SCORM format (to upload it to a LMS like Moodle) follow the instructions bellow.
+You can use this repository just to create your presentations and in that case you don't need to convert your presentation to SCORM.
+But if you need your content in the SCORM format, to upload it to a LMS like Moodle, follow the instructions bellow.

 ## Create an elearning SCORM package with your presentation(s)

-1 - Once you have finished your presentation, uncomment this html line in index.html (line 19):
+1 - Once you have finished your presentation, uncomment this html line in index.html (line 20):

 ```html
 <script src="js/scormify.js"></script>
 ```

 You should also customise the score for opening the presentation.
-Just change the variable from 50 to any number (positive integer) you want:
+Just change the variable in line 21 from 50 to any number (positive integer) you want:

 ```html
 <script> var pageScore = 50; </script>